fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 You can also pass `true` to it for greater readability, but simply calling it will do.

-## Effect Methods

 ### Repeats

 `.repeats(inRepetitions, inRepeatDelayMin, inRepeatDelayMax)`

-This will cause the effect to be repeated `inRepetitions` times, with an optional delay.
-This currently only functions on Effects and Sounds (under review).
+Causes the effect or sound to be repeated `inRepetitions` times, with an optional delay.

 As an option, you can give it `inRepeatDelayMin` for a static delay between repetitions, or `inRepeatDelayMin` and `inRepeatDelayMax` for a random delay between each call.

-It is highly recommended that you do not load too many Effect files at the same time, as Foundry might not be able to load all of them.
+It is highly recommended that you do not load too many files at the same time, as Foundry might not be able to load all of them.

+### Play if

+`.playIf(inBool)` or `.playIf(inFunction)`

+Causes the effect or sound to not play, and skip all delays, repetitions, waits, etc. If you pass a function, the function should return something false-y if you do not want the effect or sound to play.

+Below is an example of a function used in this method, which would cause this effect or sound to only be played about 50% of the time.
+```js
+.playIf(() => {
+    return Math.random() < 0.5;
+})
+```

+### Delay

+`.delay(1000)` or `.delay(500, 1000)`

+This will delay the effect or sound from being played for a set amount of milliseconds.
+If given a second number, a random delay between the two numbers will be generated.

+## Effect Methods

 ### Base folder

 `.baseFolder(inPath)`

-This defines the base folder that will prepend to the file path.
+Defines the base folder that will prepend to the file path.
 This is mainly just useful to make the file path easier to manage.

 ### File

 `.file(inPath)` or `.file(inArray)`

-This declares which .webm to be played, but you can also do that when first initializing the effect.
+Declares which .webm to be played, but you can also do that when first initializing the effect.

 This may also be an array of paths, which will be randomly picked from each time the effect is played.

 ### At location

-`.atLocation(token)` or `.atLocation({ x: 0, y: 0 })`
+`.atLocation(token)` or `.atLocation({ x: 0, y: 0 })` or `.atLocation("stored_name")`

-A smart method that can take a reference to a token, or a direct coordinate on the canvas to play the effect at.
+A smart method that can take:
+- Reference to a token
+- Direct coordinate on the canvas
+- String reference, see `.name()`

 ### Rotate Towards

 `.rotateTowards(token)` or `.rotateTowards({ x: 0, y: 0 })`

-Another smart method (similar to above), which will cause the effect to be rotated towards the given token or coordinates.
+Causes the effect to be rotated towards the given token, coordinates, or a string reference, see `.name()`.
 This is useful if you want to play an effect on a token facing another token, like an explosion or a magical effect.

 ### Reach Towards

 `.reachTowards(token)` or `.reachTowards({ x: 0, y: 0 })`

-Yet another token supporting method.
-This causes the effect to be rotated **and stretched** towards the given token or coordinates.
+Causes the effect to be rotated **and stretched** towards the given token, coordinates, or a string reference, see `.name()`.
 This effectively calculates the proper X scale for the effect to reach the target.

-### Moves

-`.moves()` or `.moves(inBool)`

-Calling this method will cause the effect to move towards `.reachTowards()` location.
-You can also pass `true` to it for greater readability, but simply calling it will do.

 ### Missed

 `.missed()` or `.missed(inBool)`

-Calling this method will cause the effect to target a location close to the `.reachTowards()` location, but not on it.
+Calling this method will cause the effect to target a location close to the given location, but not on it.
 You can also pass `true` to it for greater readability, but simply calling it will do.

-### Play if

-`.playIf(inBool)` or `.playIf(inFunction)`

-Calling this function will cause the effect to not play, and skip all delays, repetitions, waits, etc. If you pass a function, the function should return something false-y if you do not want the effect to play.

-Below is an example of a function used in this method, which would cause this effect to only be played about 50% of the time.
-```js
-.playIf(() => {
-    return Math.random() < 0.5;
-})
-```
+If a location has been picked with `.atLocation()`, a random spot around that will be picked.
+If both `.atLocation()` and either of `.reachTowards()` or `.rotateTowards` a random location on the latter will be generated.

 ### Add override

-This method will directly modify the effect's data, which means you can manipulate which file will be used based on the distance to the target, etc.
+Adds a function that will run at the end of the effect serialization step, but before it is played.
+Allows direct modifications of effect's data.
+For example, it could be manipulated to change which file will be used based  on the distance to the target.

 ```js
 .addOverride(async (effect, data) => {